-Along with digital transformation, enterprises have the need to integrate between various ecosystems and hybrid cloud management solutions give the option to do this with relative ease.
+Along with digital transformation, enterprises have the need to integrate between various ecosystems and flexible cloud management solutions give the option to do this with relative ease.
 Moving forward we will see hybrid become the standard for many enterprise IT departments.

-Hybrid cloud shift aided by AI
+Hybrid Cloud Management shift aided by AI

-AI technologies are a trend in the digital transformation space and hybrid cloud management is no exception.
+AI technologies are a trend in the digital transformation space and cloud management is no exception.
 Using AI will allow companies to transition quickly to the cloud as well as manage cloud data.
 AI use will be able to “reason” regarding applications’ behavior and therefore organize data and its placement in the hybrid cloud.

 Cooperation between the big players in the cloud game